P.A.F. (pickup): 1967–1980

 Around the time of the last small-guard SG's offered in early 1966, Gibson standardized a T-shaped tool mark on the top of humbucker bobbins.
 This new style of Gibson humbucker became known as the T-Top.
 The "T" located on the top of the bobbins helped workers ensure the bobbin was facing the correct way during the winding and assembly process.
 T-Top bobbins lose the distinctive square hole of the original PAF bobbins.
-In addition the coil former geometry of the T-Top bobbin differs from the coil former dimensions of PAF bobbins making T-Top bobbins slightly taller and more robust internally than PAF bobbins.
+In addition the coil former geometry of the T-Top bobbin differs from the coil former dimensions of P.A.F. bobbins making T-Top bobbins slightly taller and more robust internally than P.A.F. bobbins.
 Early T-Top humbuckers retain the same patent number sticker on the baseplate into the early 1970s.
 These early patent sticker T-Top humbuckers have the same wood spacer and short A2 and A5 magnets of the previous iteration.
 Eventually the patent sticker on the baseplate was replaced by a stamped patent number.
 With this change, other specification began to change such as magnet specifications and use of a plastic rather than wooden spacer.
 Gibson produced T-Top pickups through 1980 but many consider the early patent sticker T-Tops more collectible than later versions.

-PAF reissues
+Trademark dispute

-In 1981 Gibson realized that there was a consumer demand for the sound of original PAF pickups.
-Engineer Tim Shaw designed a pickup that aimed to replicate the early design, reversing changes made in the 1960s and 1970s: a new bobbin without the "T", a correct small square hole back in both bobbins, and Alnico magnets.
-Shaw's efforts are generally considered to be the first of many recreations of the PAF humbucking pickup.
-However Gibson did not take Tim Shaw's recommendation to use plain enamel magnet wire due to cost concerns.
-As a result, Shaw era pickups still use polysol magnet wire.
+While P.A.F. pickups are closely associated with Gibson guitars, the brand never marketed them as such, as selling individual pickups did not become commonplace until DiMarzio pioneered the replacement pickup market in the 1970s.
+DiMarzio was granted the trademark for "PAF"—omitting the periods—in 1978, with the company claiming to have been the first to use the term in commerce in 1976, in reference to their "PAF"-branded pickups that sought to recreate the original P.A.F. sound.
+DiMarzio argued this use was legally distinct from Gibson's use of the original "patent applied for" stickers.
+In 2023, Gibson filed to cancel DiMarzio's PAF trademark, arguing that DiMarzio never had a right to the term "PAF" as it had no related patents and that widespread use of "PAF" had rendered it generic and un-trademarkable.
+DiMarzio has opposed Gibson's claims, arguing Gibson is time-barred from challenging DiMarzio's trademark and that Gibson had failed to make any allegations "related to the association in the public imagination between the [trade]marks at issue and DiMarzio."

-Gibson currently produces several reissues of PAFs including the "'57 Classic", "Burstbucker" and "Custom Buckers".
+Sound

-Signature sound
+Pickup manufacturer Seymour Duncan described the characteristic tone of P.A.F.s as a "Tele-on-steroids," with a "full, uncompressed sound that’s slightly less bright than a single-coil" and "a nice balance of warm lows, clear mids and crisp highs."
+Additionally, the pickups had a tonal clarity and touch sensitivity at higher gain levels that helped make them popular among rock and blues musicians.

-Early PAFs are among the most-sought-after vintage humbucker pickups by guitarists, and each individual pickup is unique in terms of output level and tone.
-Factors that account for their sound are:
+However, due to manufacturing inconsistencies, each individual pickup is unique in terms of output level and tone.
+Factors that account for this variation are: